 Born in 1928, McFadden—a “creative” who predates the title—has followed a pioneering graphic design career with a new one in painting.
 Her exactitude is still visible in meticulously arranged, brightly hued compositions exhibited around the city in spaces that include the Hoffman Gallery, Wieden & Kennedy Gallery, and Portland International Airport.

-Next up: a new show at NE Alberta Street’s Ampersand Gallery next month.
+Next up: a new show at NE Alberta Street’s Ampersand Gallery, running September 28–November 15.
 We talked with the former student at the Portland Art Museum’s art school (which later became the Pacific Northwest College of Art), World War II Red Cross volunteer, longtime teacher, and local Flickr VIP—her tracing of the history of graphic design by country and movement has earned her thousands of followers—about art and aging, Northwest inspirations, and old Old Portland.

 What is something you remember about Portland that (probably) no one else does?